cusp-london/cusp-london.github.io/Upcoming_Events.md

 This is a wonderful opportunity to see if a PhD is something you would like to embark on and find out the best way to do this.<br>
-* We have PhDs from 6 universities: King’s, Warwick, UCL, Newcastle, Glasgow and LSHTM presenting their work for 10 minutes each plus a Q&A<br>
+* We have PhDs from 6 universities: King’s, Warwick, UCL, Newcastle, Glasgow and LSHTM presenting their work for 10 minutes each plus Q&A<br>
 * Each PhD is at a different stage of their studies, so it will be a great insight into what each part of the process involves.<br>
 * We will have refreshments and networking opportunities <br>
 * All the presentations are varied to ensure an excellent overview.<br>